ShinEnki/shrinkage-microporosity/README.md

 # shrinkage-microporosity
-A theoretical and computational model for predicting shrinnkage microporosity in metals.
+A theoretical and computational model for predicting shrinnkage microporosity in metal.